-Best of Africa Awards: Introducing the BOA 2019 | Goal.com
+Best of Africa Awards: Introducing the BoA 2019 | Goal.com

 Each of these awards are to be presented to professional athletes who have excelled in each of these categories, and in past events, a voting panel containing representatives from the Football Association and the Premier League have been responsible for selecting winners.

-Yaya Toure, Emmanuel Adebayor, Asamoah Gyan and Andre Ayew have all previously attended the event, with Victor Wanyama, Sadio Mane and Alex Iwobi among more recent attendees.
+Yaya Toure, Emmanuel Adebayor, Asamoah Gyan and Andre Ayew have all previously attended the event, with Victor Wanyama, Sadio Mane and Alex Iwobi among other recent attendees.